junyichung1/Employee-Scheduler/public/README.md

 https://trello.com/b/p4yYqimA/project-2

-Technologies Used: JavaScript, HTML, CSS, imgur, google, zoom, node, express, other middleware
+Technologies Used: JavaScript, HTML, CSS, imgur, google oauth, zoom, node, express, mongoDB, mongoose, other middleware

 Deployed App on heroku:
 https://junyi-schedulizer.herokuapp.com/

 Icebox items include:
-Allowing users to export to pdf or CSV file
+* Allowing users to export to pdf or CSV file
-Having an admin user role and read only role for employees to directly look up their schedule Display Department on top for the schedule
+* Having an admin user role and read only role for employees to directly look up their schedule
+* Display Department on top for the schedule
-Add employee titles
+* Add employee titles
-Show when employees need to take their breaks by
+* Show when employees need to take their breaks by

 ___